kristw/angular-knife/README.md

 angular-knife
 =============

-Useful services and filters for angularjs
+Lightweight and useful services, filters and directives for angularjs

 ---